rodaibrahim/portfolio/README.md

 - Iteratively refined the work to create a well-structured and functional data model.

 📈 Outcome:
-The final data model was used to improve the platform’s database structure, ensuring more efficient data storage, retrieval, and user interaction.
+The final data model was designed to improve the platform’s database structure, demonstrating how it could ensure more efficient data storage, retrieval, and user interaction.
 This can lead to better system performance and user experience.

 📂 **Repository**:[Design & Data Modeling](https://github.com/rodaibrahim/portfolio/blob/main/Design%20%26%20Data%20Modeling.pdf)